selincengiz41/movieApp/README.md

 # movieApp

-This is an application where movies to watch and movies watched can be listed.
+This is an application where movies to watch and  watched can be listed.
 User can add and list movies.

 ## Watch List